-All figures contained in this section are as at December 31, 2021.
-Accordingly, all such figures are exclusive of (i) Sherbrooke Honda and Magog Honda, which were acquired by the REIT on January 17, 2022 and (ii) Tesla Québec and Tesla Barrie, which were acquired by the REIT on February 25, 2022.
+Except where otherwise noted, all figures contained in this section are as at December 31, 2022.
+Accordingly, except where otherwise noted, all such figures are exclusive of the 2023 Quebec Properties which were acquired by the REIT on January 3, 2023.